hu553in/laravel-angular-app/README.md

 10. Run `make runTestsFrontendCommon` in the another terminal window in case if you want to run frontend common tests
-11. Run `make runTestsFrontendEndToEnd` in the another terminal window in case if you want to run frontend end-to-end tests
+11. Run `make runTestsFrontendEndToEnd` in the another terminal window in case if you want to run frontend integration (end-to-end) tests

 **Note:** You definitely must do steps 3, 5, 6 in case if you haven't run them before in your current environment.